 The choice of materials is on point for a 2020 flagship phone, too.
 It’s not just that the chassis is metal and that the two main surfaces are glass.
 It’s that the metal frame has pleasingly machined recesses on the top and bottom, and another where the buttons sit on the right hand edge.

 That glass rear, meanwhile, has a lovely matte finish in a pleasing grey-blue colour.
 Together with a justifiably serious-looking Pro camera module (it even says ‘Pro’ on it), I found myself getting distinct Huawei P40 Pro and Samsung Galaxy S20 vibes.
-Those are design reference points any modern phone would like to have, let along one that’s available for potentially hundreds of pounds less.
+Those are design reference points any modern best phone would like to have, let alone one that’s available for potentially hundreds of pounds less.

 The lack of a headphone jack and the presence of an in-display fingerprint sensor are further flagship indicators, for better or for worse.

 Flipping the phone over, you’re confronted with a fine 6.56-inch FHD+ AMOLED display.
 It gets really bright, and the colours are appropriately vibrant.
 I preferred to turn those saturated AMOLED colours down a notch from Standard mode to Normal mode (not the most expressive use of the English language), but plenty will be happy to stick.